 Quels sont les éléments que vous utilisez <forte>régulièrement</forte> ?

-BeTranslated has been in the business for many years and is adept at HTML Translations.
+BeTranslated has been in the business for many years, and is extremely adept at HTML Translations.
 Reach out to us for all your translation-related needs.

 Most surveys comprise questions with dropdowns, multiple choice answers, numeral inputs, and variables, so preserving the formatting of such data is crucial to efficient survey translation.